Ľudmila Maťavková

-She played before in the Czech First Division for the 1.
+She played before in the Czech Women's First League for the 1.
 FC Slovácko and in the Slovak Women's First League for the Slovan Bratislava.

-She plays for the Slovakia women's national team.
+She started her professional career in Belgium for team RSC Charleroi and she moved within Belgium to Club YLA and RSC Anderlecht.
+She is also taking important part in the Slovakia women's national team.

 Career

 After being detected at the age of 14 by the German club Eintracht Frankfurt, Matavkova chose the Czech Republic and the club of 1.
 FC Slovácko as her first experience abroad.
 During 3 years she played and continued her studies.
 She returned for a year in the best Slovakian team Slovan Bratislava and won the Slovak leagues in 2019.

 Matavkova played the 2019–20 UEFA Women's Champions League qualifying round against Ferencváros, ŽFK Spartak Subotica and Anenii Noi.

 Maťavková has been capped for the Slovakia national team, appearing for the team during the 2019 FIFA Women's World Cup qualifying cycle.

 in July 2020, Maťavková signed with Charleroi and became the first slovak female player in the Belgian League.
 She made her debut on 16 July 2020 and scored the first goal in the history of the club's women's team during the game.

+After one year in Charleroi she moved to north of Belgium to Brugge to the team Club YLA.
+She spent there 2 seasons and scored 16 goals, she helped the team always secured Play-off 1 place.